ogradyc01/GoldenCheetah/ChartTypes_Rides.md

   * `Data Series `- you can check the data series available from your head unit
   * `Metrics` - metrics which use the source data to calculate data along the complete ride

+## Special Features for the 'Performance' chart

+* references line (creation only in 'Stacked' mode, but visible on both
+* scaling Y-Axis (only in 'Stacked' mode
+* mouseover on Y-Axis in non-stacked mode
+* marking intervals
+* mouseover on curve for details

 ## Critical Mean Maximals

 [Similar to 'Trends View' - for a single ride] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/ChartTypes_Trends#critical-mean-maximal)